-Repeated outward motion of the hand can also cause a shoulder disorder called rotator cuff tendinitis which is mostly seen in painters, cleaners and bus drivers who drive buses which have manually operated doors.
+The repeated outward motion of the hand can also cause a shoulder disorder called rotator cuff tendinitis which is mostly seen in painters, cleaners and bus drivers who drive buses that have manually operated doors.

-The best prevention for neck and shoulder pain is mild exercise,mostly stretching, which relieves the tension that builds up in the muscles.
+The best prevention for neck and shoulder injury is mild exercise, mostly stretching, which relieves the tension that builds up in the muscles.

 Back pain normally results when the profession requires workers to maintain awkward positions for long durations.